Some implications between Grothendieck's anabelian conjectures: Affine curves

 \section{Affine curves}

 There is a version of the section conjecture for affine curves.
-If $X$ is a smooth geometrically connected curve with smooth completion $\bar{X}$, every "missing" rational point $x\in\bar{X}\setminus X(k)$ defines a so called packet of cuspidal sections $\mc{P}_{x}\s\Pi_{X/k}(k)$, see for example \cite{eh08}.
-The section conjecture for affine curves says that if $k$ is finitely generated over $\Q$ and $X$ has negative Euler characteristic, every section $s\in\Pi_{X/k}(k)$ comes either from a rational point of $x$ or from a packet of cuspidal sections.
+If $U$ is a smooth geometrically connected curve with smooth completion $X$ and complement $D=X\setminus U$, every "missing" rational point $x\in D(k)$ defines a so called \emph{packet} of cuspidal sections $\mc{P}_{x}\s\Pi_{U/k}(k)$, see \cite{eh08} and \cite{sti12}.
+Following \cite{sti12}, the packet based at the cusp $x$ is defined as follows.
+Let $\O^{\rm h}_{X,x}$ be the henselianization of the local ring, and define the scheme of nearby points $U^{x}=U\times_{X}\spec(\O^{\rm h}_{X,x})$.
+The packet $\mc{P}_{x}$ is then defined as the image of